prof-rossetti/gwu-badm-2301-201509/assignments/group-project/midterm-pitch.md

-Identify three to five real-world business problems that have the opportunity to be solved with technology solutions, specifically with the implementation of one or more Information Systems.
+Identify three to five real-world business problems that have the opportunity to be solved with technology solutions, specifically the implementation of one or more Information Systems.
  Weigh the merits of each problem, and choose one to address.

 Research and analyze your chosen business problem,